gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 The test suite vendors 219 payloads from
 [DOMPurify's XSS corpus](https://github.com/cure53/DOMPurify/blob/main/test/fixtures/expect.mjs), pinned to a source commit.
 Since the default allowlists differ, tests compare security rather than serialized strings.
-Each result is parsed as a browser would parse it, then inspected for scriptable elements, event handlers, and dangerous URLs.
-The check runs under the default policy and a maximal policy that retains SVG, MathML, and CSS, leaving the C baseline as the defense.
+Tests parse each result as a browser would and inspect it for scriptable elements and event handlers, plus dangerous URLs.
+The check runs under the default policy and a maximal policy that retains SVG and MathML while preserving CSS.
+Under that maximal policy, the C baseline supplies the defense.

 The maximal policy makes the baseline observable.
 Removing SVG, MathML, or CSS through a restrictive default could hide a defect in the C checks.
 Keeping those surfaces forces the namespace and URL rules to stop each payload themselves.
 The